Hand/Foot Pain: How Can I Manage Psoriatic Arthritis Pain?

 Psoriatic Arthritis Facts and Figures

 Affecting men and women almost equally, psoriatic arthritis is often confused with osteoarthritis, rheumatoid arthritis, and sometimes gout.
 Many symptoms overlap.
-The age of onset is similar.
+The age of onset is similar in all three.
 And the diseases are progressive.
 However, one of the key distinguishing factors of psoriatic arthritis over its similar counterparts is the presence of psoriasis.

 85% of Psoriatic Arthritis Patients have Psoriasis

-Most cases of psoriatic arthritis present themselves between the ages of 30 and 50.
-And the trigger for onset is oftentimes a viral infection (e.g., strep throat) or stress.
-Psoriatic arthritis is an autoimmune disease, where your body attacks its own healthy joints.
-Most common symptoms of psoriatic arthritis are painful and inflamed joints, that are hot to the touch.
+Most people who develop psoriatic arthritis are diagnosed between the ages of 30 and 50.
+And the trigger for the onset of the disease can be a viral infection (e.g., strep throat) or as a response to extreme stress.
+Psoriatic arthritis is an autoimmune disease, in which your body attacks its own healthy joints.
+Most common symptoms of psoriatic arthritis are painful and inflamed joints, that are warm to the touch.
 Very commonly, psoriatic arthritis is an asymmetric disease, affecting different joints on either side of the body.
-Some of the most significant joints that psoriatic arthritis affects are in the hands and feet.
+Some of the most significant joints that are affected by psoriatic arthritis are in the hands and feet.

 Psoriatic Arthritis Hand Symptoms

-The hands are often affected by psoriatic arthritis – causing swelling and pain in the fingers and changes in the nail bed.
+The hands are often affected by psoriatic arthritis leading to swelling and pain in the fingers and changes in the nail bed.
 In fact, nail psoriasis is often one of the most telling signs of the onset of psoriatic arthritis.
 The most common symptoms of psoriatic arthritis affecting the hands are: